alanlosenge/phase-2-project-book-app/README.md

 The app also displays the book's author and its genre where the book was written and which time it was based on e.g scandinavian times and the subjects it entails.

 ## Contributing
-If you would like to contribute to this project, feel free to submit a pull request.
+If you would like to contribute to this project, feel free to submit a pull request.Feel free to email me. temlosenge@gmail.com

 License
 This project is licensed under the MIT license.
 See the LICENSE file for more information.